Frequently Asked Questions

-How does this height safety equipment help to reduce injury?
+How does height safety equipment help to reduce injury?

-By either preventing you from falling (in restraint mode) or keeping the forces after a fall to less than 6kN (600kg).
+By either preventing you from falling (in restraint mode) or keeping the forces after a fall to less than 6kN (approximately 600kg).

 At what height must fall arrest equipment be used?